kubeflow/website/content/en/docs/azure/authentication-oidc.md

 1. Expose Kubeflow with a load balancer service:

-    To expose Kubeflow with a LoadBalancer service, change the type of the `istio-ingressgateway` service to `LoadBalancer`.
+    To expose Kubeflow with a load balancer service, change the type of the `istio-ingressgateway` service to `LoadBalancer`.

     ```
     kubectl patch service -n istio-system istio-ingressgateway -p '{"spec": {"type": "LoadBalancer"}}'
     ```

-   After that, obtain the LoadBalancer's IP or Hostname from its status and create the necessary certificate.
+   After that, obtain the `LoadBalancer` IP or Hostname from its status and create the necessary certificate.

     ```
     kubectl get svc -n istio-system istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0]}'